-(4) Activities to "support the preparation of highly reliable financial statements based on timely and accurate bookkeeping"
+- (6) Activities to "support the preparation of highly reliable financial statements based on timely and accurate bookkeeping" - (i) Issuance of a Certificate of Bookkeeping Timeliness

-The Company issues a Certificate of Bookkeeping Timeliness in an aim to increase reliability of financial statements prepared by TKC Members and to provide a passport for smooth financing to the clients of TKC Members.
-This utilizes the features of the Company's financial accounting processing at TKC data centers, which prohibits any retroactive insertions, deletions and corrections to past data, and TKC Corporation proves, as a third party, that TKC Members have visited clients on a monthly basis to provide guidance on accurate bookkeeping (monthly Field Audits), and that all work processes from monthly settlements to the final settlement of accounts and electronic tax filings have been completed in a timely manner.
+The Company issues a Certificate of Bookkeeping Timeliness with an aim to increase reliability of financial statements prepared by TKC Members and to provide a passport for smooth financing to the clients of TKC Members.
+This utilizes the features of the Company's financial accounting processing at TKC data centers, which prohibits any retroactive insertions, deletions and corrections to past data, and TKC Corporation proves, as a third party, that TKC Members have visited their clients on a monthly basis to provide guidance on accurate bookkeeping (monthly Field Audits), and that all work processes from monthly settlements to the final settlement of accounts and electronic tax filings have been completed in a timely manner.

-The Certificate of Bookkeeping Timeliness has been highly acclaimed by financial institutions across Japan, and it is used to make judgments about loan plans and preferential interest rates for financial products such as "Kiwame" introduced by The Bank of Tokyo-Mitsubishi UFJ, and other financial products offered by the Shoko Chukin Bank and many other financial institutions in Japan.
+The Certificate of Bookkeeping Timeliness has been highly acclaimed by financial institutions across Japan, and it is used to make judgments about loan plans and preferential interest rates for financial products such as "Kiwame" introduced by The Bank of Tokyo-Mitsubishi UFJ and "Taikoban" offered by The Chukyo Bank, and other financial products of many other financial institutions in Japan.